abhishek-kumar-code/Redfish_Public/Specification.md

 #### Id<a id="id-property"></a>

 The `Id` property of a Resource uniquely identifies the resource within the Resource Collection that contains it.
 The value of `Id` shall be unique across a Resource Collection.
+The `Id` property shall follow the definition for `Id` in the Resource schema.

 #### Name<a id="name-property"></a>

 The `Name` property is used to convey a human-readable moniker for a resource.
 The type of the `Name` property shall be string.
 The value of `Name` is NOT required to be unique across resource instances within a Resource Collection.
+The `Name` property shall follow the definition for `Name` in the Resource schema.

 #### Description<a id="description-property"></a>

 The `Description` property is used to convey a human-readable description of the resource.
-The type of the Description property shall be string.
+The `Description` property shall follow the definition for `Description` in the Resource schema.

 #### MemberId<a id="memberid-property"></a>

-The `MemberId` property uniquely identifies an object within an array that contains it.
-The value of MemberId shall be unique across the array within the resource.
-The MemberId property shall be included in every object-type array property.
+The `MemberId` property uniquely identifies an element within an array, where the element can be referenced by a [reference property](#reference-property).
+The value of `MemberId` shall be unique across the array.
+The `MemberId` property shall follow the definition for `MemberId` in the Resource schema.

-#### Count property
+#### Count (Members@odata.count) property

-The count property defines the total number of resources, or members, that are available in a Resource Collection.
-The count property shall be named `Members@odata.count` and its value shall be the total number of members available in the resource collection.
-The `$top` or `$skip` [query parameters](#query-parameters) do not affect this count.
+The count property defines the total number of Resources, or members, that are available in a Resource Collection.
+The count property shall be named `Members@odata.count` and its value shall be the total number of members available in the Resource Collection.
+The `$top` or `$skip` [query parameters](#query-parameters) shall not affect this count.

-#### Members property
+#### Members

-The [Members](#members-property) property of a Resource Collection identifies the members of the collection.
-The Members property is required and shall be returned in the response for any Resource Collection.
-The Members property shall be an array of JSON object named `Members`.
-The `Members` property shall not be null.
+The `Members` property of a Resource Collection identifies the members of the collection.
+The `Members` property is required and shall be returned in the response for any Resource Collection.
+The `Members` property shall be an array of JSON objects named `Members`.
+The `Members` property shall not be `null`.
 Empty collections shall be an empty JSON array.

+JEFFH to reword the next sentence:

 The Redfish Schema document that describes the containing type defines the type of each JSON object in the array.

-#### Next Link property and partial results
+#### Next link (Members@odata.nextLink) property

+JEFFH to migrate partial response stuff to general Resource Collection section

-Responses may contain a subset of the members of the full resource collection.
-For partial resource collections, the response shall include a Next Link property named `Members@odata.nextLink`.
+Responses may contain a subset of the members of the full Resource Collection.
+For partial Resource Collections, the response shall include a Next Link property named `Members@odata.nextLink`.

-The value of the Next Link property shall be an opaque URL to a resource, with the same `@odata.type`, which contains the next set of partial members.
-The Next Link property shall only be present if the number of Members in the resource collection is greater than the number of Members returned, and if the payload does not represent the end of the requested resource collection.
+The value of the Next Link property shall be an opaque URL to a Resource, with the same `@odata.type`, which contains the next set of partial members.
+The Next Link property shall only be present if the number of Members in the Resource Collection is greater than the number of members returned, and if the payload does not represent the end of the requested Resource Collection.

-The [`count` property](#count-property) value is the total number of resources available if the client enumerates all pages of the resource collection.
+The [`Members@odata.count` property](#count-property) value is the total number of Resources available if the client enumerates all pages of the Resource Collection.

 #### Links property

-The [Links Property](#links-property) represents the hyperlinks associated with the resource, as defined by that resource's schema definition.
+The Links property represents the hyperlinks associated with the Resource, as defined by that Resource's schema definition.
 All associated [reference properties](#reference-properties) defined for a resource shall be nested under the Links property.
 All directly (subordinate) referenced properties defined for a resource shall be in the root of the resource.

-The Links property shall be named `Links` and contain a property for each [non-contained](#contained-resources) [reference property](#reference-properties) that the Redfish Schema for that type defines.
+The Links property shall be named `Links` and contain a property for each related Resource.

-* For single-valued reference properties, the value of the property shall be the [single related resource ID](#reference-to-a-single-related-resource).
-* For multiple-valued reference properties, the value of the property shall be the [array of related resource IDs](#array-of-references-to-related-resources).

-To navigate vendor-specific hyperlinks, the `Links` property shall also include an [OEM property](#oem-property).
+To navigate vendor-specific hyperlinks, the `Links` property shall also include an [`Oem` property](#oem-property).

-##### Reference to a single-related resource
+##### Reference to a related Resource

-A reference to a single resource is a JSON object that contains a single [resource-identifier-property](#resource-identifier-property).
+A reference to a single Resource is a JSON object that contains a single [Resource identifier property](#resource-identifier-property).
 The name of this reference is the name of the relationship.
-The value of this reference is the URI of the referenced resource.
+The value of this reference is the URI of the referenced Resource.

 ```json
 {